-At one time considerable interest attached to ALKANET, the root of Alkanna tinctoria of Southern Europe and Asia, on account of the red coloring principle alkannin, which is soluble in alcohol, ether, fixed and ethereal oils, but insoluble in water.
-Comfrey or Symphytum officinale and other species of this genus naturalized from Europe in waste places in the United States.
+At one time there was considerable interest in ALKANET, the root of Alkanna tinctoria of Southern Europe and Asia, on account of the red coloring principle aikannin, which is soluble in alcohol, ether, fixed and ethereal oils, but insoluble in water.
+Comfrey or symphytum is the root of Symphytum officinale and other species of this genus naturalized from Europe in waste places in the United States.
 It occurs on the market in small, purplishblack, more or less curved pieces, which are quite mucilaginous and astringent to the taste.
 The drug contains a gluco-alkaloid, consolidin, and an alkaloid, cynoglossine.
 It also contains a small amount of amylo-dextrin, i.e., starch which is not colored blue with iodine, and tannin.
 The root and herb of HOUND'S TONGUE (Cynoglossum officinale) are both used in medicine.
 The drug contains the powerful alkaloid cynoglossine, which resembles curarine in its action; and the gluco-alkaloid, consolidin.